Steve Jordan (tight end): Regular season

+Playoffs

 Post-football career

 After his retirement from the NFL, Jordan worked as a civil engineer for M.A.
 Mortenson of Minneapolis, Minnesota.
 He was elected to the Brown University Board of Trustees in 1993.

 On October 25, 2019, the Minnesota Vikings inducted Jordan into the Vikings Ring of Honor.
 In announcing Jordan's selection, the Vikings co-owner and team president Mark Wilf noted that "Steve Jordan's impact on the Vikings has carried on past his career on the field.
 As great a player as Steve was, he's just as great an ambassador for the Vikings and the game of football.
 He is a positive role model to young players about the value of education and using your platform as an NFL star for good."

 Upon his induction to the Ring of Honor, Jordan said, "I look back, and it's really good that something like this can happen, someone like me, who comes out of a small school can come to the Vikings and have a successful career, not just on the field but off the field."